caiotava/protobuf-tools/README.md

 ```
 make test # this will build a docker image of current HEAD and run plugins and extensions
-make release RELEASE=3.0.0 # build a docker image, tag and publish it to vivareal/protobuf-tools docker hub repo
+make docker-build # build the docker image for .
 ```

 Checkout `[Makefile]` for more tasks ;)